steffanlloyd/px4-gazebo-sim/README.md

 ```
 This will download the PX4 autopilot software to `libs/PX4-Autopilot`, build the docker image, and download QGroundControl executable to your machine.
 It will take 5-6 minutes to run, depending on your internet speed.

+It will also copy a modified Lidar scanner model (stored in `resources/models/lidar_2d_v2/model.sdf`) into the models directory of the PX4-Autopilot for simulation.

 Then, run the docker.
 To access the GUI, this command MUST be run from within an active display (e.g., you can't run the run command from an SSH connection).
 ```bash
 ./scripts/docker_run.sh